Playing with Fire

 The more Sue loosens up and opens herself to the process, the more we discover her personal connections with these individuals.
 There are resonant stories, no doubt, about falling outs amongst friends, ideological divides between parent and child and even Eurasian identity that simmer to the surface but they seem tangential in a play like this, ultimately competing with the more serious themes at hand.
 An emotional outburst about a mean university prank strikes an odd note.

-Cheyenne Alexandria Phillips is most certainly a voice to watch and I enjoyed her quietly powerful eight-part podcast Vulnerable released during the COVID-19 pandemic.
+Phillips is most certainly a voice to watch and I enjoyed her quietly powerful eight-part podcast Vulnerable released during the COVID-19 pandemic.
 There is maturity, depth and humour in her writing that shines through and I couldn’t help but feel that this story was not harnessed to its full potential.
-Playing With Fire deals with an important topic that concerns us all and I certainly hope this will not be the last we hear of this on the stage.
+Playing With Fire deals with important issues that concern us all and I certainly hope this will not be the last we hear of these on the stage.

 The Crystalwords score: 2.5/5